-I began photographing the western highlands of Guatemala fifteen years ago.
+My early Guatemala photographs depict the western highlands.
 I still believe the western highlands to be the most beautiful part of Guatemala.
 However, with time I moved farther afield to other parts of the highlands.
-Thus I came in contact with Maya of different idioms, traditions, and cultural traits than I had known before.
+Thus I came in contact with Maya of different idioms, traditions, and cultural traits than I had ever known.

 I always return to a location to give photos to their subjects.
 What began as a simple experiment, though, appears to have gotten out of hand.
 What I was doing was not unique, however.
 Visitors to a place often take and pass out photographs to the subjects of those photos.
 However, whatever talent I have as a photographer, pales to my ability as a distributor of photos.
 When I go for a visit, I also come back with photos.
 However, the visit is my real objective.

 I gain enormously through giving away photos, however.
 The doors of many Maya households open to me.
 Likewise, my camera and I are a part of many communities.
 It’s fun to walk through a market, for instance, and have every vendor ask me to shoot their photo.
 It’s also fun to walk in a procession or a parade and have both the participants and onlookers modeling for me.

 I hope you like my photographs, but I believe the real value of my work is the giving of photos.
 There are way better photographers than me, but there may not be a better distributor of photos.
 For one thing, passing out 900,000 photographs may be unprecedented world-wide, Some would argue that only a crazy person would do such a thing.